What "Linux Operating System" do you use? (INCOMPLETE)

 Linux Kernel

 An operating system is not just one software.
 They consist of multiple major components.
 At the core is the kernel.
-This is what directly communicates with your hardware and exposes them through something called system calls (commonly referred to as "syscalls").
+The kernel has direct access to hardware and memory.
+Other "user space" applications are not allowed to communicate with the kernel directly.
+Instead, they have to call something called system calls (commonly referred to as "syscalls").
 Every time a program needs to read a file, allocate memory, or send network data, it's the kernel that actually does it on behalf of that program.

 Your "Windows 11 Operating System" uses Microsoft's proprietary Windows NT kernel, which you cannot legally or technically modify.
-In "Linux" systems, the kernel is Linux, created by Linus Torvalds.
+In "Linux" systems, the kernel is Linux, created by Linus Torvalds in 1991.
 This is an open source project (licensed under GPLv2), meaning you can inspect its code, patch it, recompile it, and even redistribute own version.

 On top of that, the kernel is what handles process scheduling, memory management, file systems, networking and all the other low level operating system related functions.